lostandfownd/learning/readme.md

 What be this ?
 ------------------

-This is my research project for studying responsive design .
+This is my learning project were i will be esperimenting with different techniques and tech .
-Basically i will research responsive design approaches in different sections or pages Just follow the instructions and you will be up and running

 !
 I will improve the project as i go